mhenry07/aspire-repro/README.md

 Tested ChunkSize values:

 - 10_485_760: 10 MiB is the Google default, but in this repo it results in: HttpIOException: The response ended prematurely.
-- 1_000_000: in this repo 1 MB results in: HttpIOException: Received an invalid end of chunk terminator
+- 1_000_000: Reproduced the issue with the debugger attached at row 118,096, ~10,281,405 bytes / row 102,958, ~8,949,250 bytes.
-- 65_536: 64 KiB reproduces the issue only when the debugger is attached, which matches the behavior in real code
+    - However, with the debugger detached, I get: HttpIOException: Received an invalid chunk terminator after row 342,171, ~29,999,927 bytes.
+In my original solution and some iterations of this repro, I get no errors with the debugger detached.

-    - in real code, I experienced this with default chunk size of 10 MiB
+(note: after some tweaks, the ChunkSize results changed from a previous iteration)

 ## BaseAddress